 What happens if you wait too long to get wisdom teeth out?

-Gum disease: The longer you wait, the more likely you are to get gum disease.
+Gum disease: The longer you wait, the more likely you will get gum disease.
 It’s challenging to clean impacted, partially erupted wisdom teeth, and you risk developing pericoronitis.
 It’s the swelling of the gum tissue surrounding a tooth’s crown.
 Tooth decay is more likely when teeth are challenging to keep clean.

 Do you have to go to the hospital to get your wisdom teeth out?